Champaign Workers' Compensation Lawyers

 The most common benefits that injured employees received in 2019 were for accidents involving government jobs, manufacturing work, mining, and natural resources, also called extractive industries.

 Are you suffering from a personal injury due to medical malpractice, and the defendant has mounted a criminal defense to deny you fair compensation for lost wages?
 Our law firm can offer you sound legal representation to file a lawsuit.
 Kindly call our law firm for more information.

 What You Need to Know Following an Accident at Work in Champaign, Illinois

-- Full reimbursement of medical expenses, regardless of fault or choice of doctor.
-You have the right to seek medical treatment from whoever you want in order to ensure the quickest physical recovery possible and your employer is required to foot some medical expenses.
+Full reimbursement of medical expenses, regardless of medical malpractice or choice of doctor, including for permanent or temporary disability.
+You have the right to seek medical treatment from whoever you want during these stressful times to ensure the quickest physical recovery possible, and your employer is required to foot some medical expenses.

 108 E. Water Street

 Urbana, IL 61801